 Cole's initial appeals were denied.
-In 1995, after the statute of limitations on the 1985 rape had expired, a Texas prisoner named Jerry Wayne Johnson wrote to police and prosecutors in Lubbock County that he had committed the rape for which Cole had been convicted.
-Johnson was serving a 99-year sentence after convictions for two sexual assaults with similar characteristics to Cole’s conviction.
+In 1995, after the statute of limitations on the 1985 rape had expired, a Texas prisoner named Jerry Wayne Johnson wrote to judges and the trial prosecutor in Lubbock County as well as Cole's defense lawyer, Mike Brown, saying that he had committed a rape for which one of Brown's clients had been convicted.
+Johnson was serving a life plus 99-year sentence after convictions for two sexual assaults with similar characteristics to the attack on Murray.

-Since Cole's posthumous exoneration, the state of Texas has passed the Timothy Cole Act, increasing compensation paid to exonerees to $80,000 per year served, expanding services offered to the exonerated after their release and adding compensation for the family of an exoneree if cleared after death.
+Soon after, the state of Texas passed the Timothy Cole Act, increasing compensation paid to exonerees to $80,000 per year served, expanding services offered to the exonerated after their release and adding compensation for the family of an exoneree if cleared after death.
 The state also created the Timothy Cole Advisory Panel on Wrongful Convictions in 2009 to study the prevention of wrongful convictions across the state.

 Family members received $1,060,000 in state compensation.

 In 2014, a 13-foot bronze statue of Cole was dedicated in Lubbock, depicting a young Tim Cole looking toward the Texas Tech University Law School.
 In his hands are two books.
 The binding of one states: “Lest We Forget.”
 The base of the sculpture reads “And Justice For All.”